 Recipe Help

-Feel free to use just about anything you’ve got on hand for this recipe!
-White, Red, Russet and Yukon Gold are all great options.
-I just personally love yukon gold because they almost taste buttery.
+White, red, russet, and Yukon Gold are all great options.
+I just personally love Yukon Gold because they almost taste buttery.

 We make these when we’re having breakfast-for-dinner.
 They’re perfect with scrambled eggs covered in chile con queso and whatever meat you want.
 Yum!